JasperHG90/SDA/README.md

 We further received a file containing Standard Industrial Codes (SIC).
 This file can be found [here](https://github.com/JasperHG90/SDA/blob/master/data/sicCodes.Rds).
 We merged this file with the paygap data to obtain labels for the SIC divisions.

 We re-classified six companies because their classification did not correspond to their activities.
-These six companies are are printed below:
+These six companies, their new classification and the reason for their new classification are are shown below:

 | uuid|company_name               |company_website                                                                             |sic_division_before_recoding                            |sic_division_after_recoding                                          |reason                                                         |
 |----:|:--------------------------|:-------------------------------------------------------------------------------------------|:-------------------------------------------------------|:--------------------------------------------------------------------|:--------------------------------------------------------------|